post

 CODOS (Channel Oriented Disk Operating System) is the name of the Disk Operating System made by MTU for KIM-1, SYM-1 and AIM-65.

-It required the K-1013 floppy disk controller, 8 inch disk drive(s) and optional the K-1008 Visible Memory.
+The DOS needs the K-1013 floppy disk controller, 8 inch disk drive(s) and optional the K-1008 Visible Memory.

 CODOS V2 was the version for the MT-130/140.
-Numerous software was available, see the MT-130 page for manuals.
+Lots of software was available, see the MT-130 page for manuals.

 Dave Plummer (of Dave’s Garage) has a KIM-1 system with various MTU cards, including the K-1013.